Caring for Your Newborn’s Delicate Skin: A Complete Guide for New Parents

 What can I do for baby acne?

 Newborn acne, or neonatal acne, is a common skin condition for newborns and typically comes within the first few weeks after birth.
-It often resembles tiny red or white bumps on the cheeks, nose, and forehead.
+It often resembles tiny red bumps on infants face on the cheeks, nose, and forehead.
 As tempting as it might be to pinch or pick it, the best thing you can do is wash with lukewarm water and avoid scrubbing it.
 While it can be concerning to see, newborn acne is harmless and typically clears up on its own without needing treatment.

 How can I protect my newborn’s skin in the sun?